 The Philadelphia Public Ledger ran this photo of Davis when he participated in a doubles Championship in 1915.

-This photo of Lieut.
+A drawing of Lieut.
 Col. Dwight F. Davis came out in various papers as a part of Davis's unsuccessful 1920 campaign for the U. S. Senate.
-This one appeared in Hermanner Volksblatt a German language newspaper in Hermann Missouri.
+This instance appeared in Hermanner Volksblatt a German language newspaper in Hermann Missouri.

 The campaign ad featured this summary of Davis's military service: